MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 chiller, the refrigerant absorbs heat from the coolant cycle.
 In the evaporator the refrigerant absorbs heat from the cabin air and continues its way back to the compressor.

-The model simulated here is representative of a Valeo-like electric scroll compressor commonly used in automotive air-conditioning and thermal management systems.
+The model simulated here is representative of a **Valeo**-like electric scroll compressor commonly used in automotive air-conditioning and thermal management systems.
 - Refrigerant: **R1234yf**
 - Thermodynamic model: **Two-phase**